Ensuring Fairness for Students Accused of Sexual Misconduct

 How We Can Help

-There are many ways an attorney can advise you during the Title IX disciplinary process to help you obtain the most favorable outcome possible.
+There are many ways a Title IX defense lawyer can advise you during the Title IX disciplinary process to help you obtain the most favorable outcome possible.

 We evaluate each case on an individual basis, but the following are some ways we may help Title IX respondents: